fadden/CiderPress2/DiskArc/Disk/DART-notes.md

 DMd6 | Macintosh 1440KB
 DMd7 | MS-DOS 1440KB

-DART computes the same checksum that Disk Copy 4.2 does, but instead of storing it in the file header, it is placed in the resource fork of the DART image file.
+DART computes checksums with the same algorithm that Disk Copy 4.2 uses, but instead of storing it in the file header, it is placed in the resource fork of the DART image file.
 The tag checksum is in resource 'CKSM' with ID=1, and the data checksum is in 'CKSM' with ID=2.
-The resource fork also has a 'DART' ID=0 resource, which holds a string that indicates the DART application version and shows the checksums in human-readable form.
+The resource fork also has a 'DART' ID=0 resource, which holds a string that records the DART application version and shows the checksums in human-readable form.

 ## File Structure ##

 Files have a header, followed by chunks of data, which may be stored with or without compression.
 Each 20960-byte chunk holds 40 524-byte blocks, stored as 40 512-byte blocks followed by 40 sets
 of 12-byte tag data.
-An 800KB disk will have 40 chunks, while a 1440KB disk will have 72 chunks.
+An 800KB disk will have 40 of these chunks, while a 1440KB disk will have 72.
 The chosen compression is applied individually to each chunk.

 All multi-byte values are stored in big-endian order.